ysyk2021/the-science-of-motivation-harnessing-the-secrets-of-achieving-your-goals-and-dreams-with-proven/src/chapter-9-3.md

-Chapter 7: The Benefits of Building a Supportive Environment for Improved Motivation and Success
+The Benefits of Building a Supportive Environment for Improved Motivation and Success
 ================================================================================================

 Creating a supportive environment is not only conducive to our well-being but can also significantly impact our motivation and success.
 In this chapter, we explore the various benefits that come with building a supportive environment and how it can enhance our ability to achieve our goals and dreams.